Made in New England,

 Fact: Federal agencies confirm there is no scientific link between offshore wind development and whale strandings or deaths.

-MYTH: Offshore wind negatively impacts fishing industries
+MYTH: Offshore wind will ruin the fishing industry.

 Source: American Clean Power Photo: Shutterstock

-MYTH: Offshore wind ruins coastal tourism and damages property values
+MYTH: Offshore wind ruins coastal tourism and damages property values.

 Fact: Offshore wind farms are unlikely to damage coastal economies, and they have little to no impact on tourism.

-MYTH: Offshore wind is not a reliable source of energy
+MYTH: Offshore wind is not a reliable source of energy.

 Fact: Offshore wind is actually a highly reliable and consistent energy source, with wind speeds tending to be steadier and stronger out at sea than on land.